lazarevia/NetEngineer/Labworks/Lab_03/Implement_DHCPv4/README.md

 **Question:**
 Why is interface F0/5 listed under VLAN 1?
 **Answer:**
-We dont add this interface to any VLAN and its use default VLAN/
+We dont add this interface to any VLAN and as default its using VLAN1.